ashiq24/BEENE/README.md

       """
       Compute the iLISI metric on the data.
 The data is split into test, training, and validation set.
 The model defined by the user is trained by the training set.
-The best performing model is selected by the validation set.
+The best-performing model is selected by the validation set.
 And the iLISI index is calculated on the test set.

       returns: iLISI values of each of the samples in the randomly choosen test set using BEENE embedding